dexturr/eslint-plugin-ember-extra-linting/docs/rules/ember-no-double-sets.md

 ## When Not To Use It

-If you do not use [use-ember-get-set](https://github.com/ember-cli/eslint-plugin-ember/blob/master/docs/rules/use-ember-get-and-set.md).
+If you do not mind multiple `set`s or do not like the `setProperties` function.

 ## Further Reading